ng-Classic/ng-classic/aio/content/guide/service-worker-devops.md

 It can be problematic for an application if the version of resources it's receiving changes suddenly or without warning.
 See the [Application versions](guide/service-worker-devops#versions) section for a description of such issues.

-The Angular service worker provides a guarantee: a running application continues to run the same version of the application.
+The Angular Classicservice worker provides a guarantee: a running application continues to run the same version of the application.
 If another instance of the application is opened in a new web browser tab, then the most current version of the application is served.
 As a result, that new tab can be running a different version of the application than the original tab.